The future of getting dressed: AI, VR and smart fabrics

 Related: New app backed by Kim Kardashian wants to be fashion's Shazam

 Other companies are embracing augmented and virtual reality to help people decide what to wear.
-For example, Obsess VR builds augmented and virtual reality shopping platforms so customers can shop without having to go to a store.
+For example, startup Obsess builds augmented and virtual reality shopping platforms so customers can shop without having to go to a store.

 In July, the company partnered with Vera Bradley to roll out VR experiences at 10 of its stores.
 While wearing a Google Daydream VR headset, shoppers can move a bed around in VR, and see Vera Bradley comforters, quilts and pillows up close in a virtual store.